Flyers double up reeling Blue Jackets 4-2

 The Flyers have won five of their past seven games (5-1-1), but will close out the regular season Sunday night against the Carolina Hurricanes having missed the playoffs for the third time in five years.

-The Blue Jackets lost for the sixth straight game (0-5-1) and got goals from defenseman Seth Jones and forward Boone Jenner.
-They have been outscored 21-11 during the losing streak.
+The Blue Jackets are 0-5-1 in their past six games and have been outscored 21-11 during their losing streak.
+They received goals from defenseman Seth Jones and forward Boone Jenner.

 Columbus has also gone 2-6-2 since clinching a playoff berth on March 19.
-They close the regular season Sunday in Toronto and will visit the Pittsburgh Penguins to start the first round of the playoffs.
+They close the regular season Sunday in Toronto and will visit the Pittsburgh Penguins on Wednesday to start the first round of the playoffs.

+''Self-inflicted wounds,'' Blue Jackets forward Cam Atkinson said. ''We have to get back to the way we're capable of playing and that's rolling all four lines and playing with a little bit of arrogance.''

+''It's not like on Wednesday we can just flip the switch and expect to win.
+We have to play the way we have all season and we've gotten away from it.''

 With the win, Mason improved to 26-21-8.
 He is scheduled to become an unrestricted free agent this summer and with Anthony Stolarz expected to get the start on Sunday, it might have been Mason's final game in a Flyers jersey.